PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Experiments

+We further assess the resilience of PersGuard against diverse downstream personalization strategies, simulating a realistic scenario where attackers may employ varying algorithms.
+As summarized in Tab.~\ref{tab:personalization_methods}, we benchmark four representative methods: standard DreamBooth, DreamBooth enhanced with Low-Rank Adaptation (LoRA), the large-scale SDXL backbone, and Textual Inversion (TI).The results demonstrate that PersGuard maintains exceptional protection efficacy against weight-tuning paradigms (DreamBooth, LoRA, and SDXL), where the model parameters are updated.
+However, we observe a performance attenuation against Textual Inversion (TI).
+We attribute this divergence to the fundamental mechanistic difference between the defense and the attack: PersGuard embeds protection directly into the U-Net weights, whereas TI freezes these weights and restricts optimization exclusively to the text embedding space.
+Consequently, embedding-centric attacks like TI may partially bypass the weight-based trigger mechanisms and attenuate the protection.

-\subsubsection{Case Study (Face Protection)}
+\subsection{Case Study (Face Protection)}

 In previous works, researchers have extensively explored facial protection, as it represents one of the most common personalization tasks.
 This section presents a case study on face privacy protection.
-Unlike other scenarios, face image personalization protection may require safeguarding multiple facial images simultaneously, which may share the same identifier token and class name.
-We randomly selected five different identities from the CelebA-HQ dataset as protected sets, assuming downstream users employ the same identifier token ('sks') and class name ('person') for personalization.
-Using the target backdoor as an example, we set the backdoor target class as "Superman."
-Although the backdoor model needs to protect five facial identities simultaneously, we only need to include the data from all five identities as the training dataset for the backdoor retention loss, and then incorporate it into the total loss.
-Using this approach, we trained the face backdoor model and performed personalization on the five face sets.
-We then calculated the CLIP scores, with the results shown in Table~\ref{tab: face}.
-We found that the backdoor model was able to trigger specific outputs across all five faces during downstream personalization fine-tuning.
+Unlike other scenarios, face image personalization protection may require safeguarding multiple facial identities simultaneously, which may share the same identifier token and class name.
+We randomly selected five different identities from the CelebA-HQ dataset as protection targets, assuming downstream users employ the same identifier token (``sks'') and class name (``person'') for personalization.
+Using the target backdoor as an example, we set the backdoor target class as ``Superman''.
+Although the backdoor model needs to protect five facial identities simultaneously, we only need to include the data from all five identities in the training set for the backdoor retention loss, and then incorporate it into the total loss.
+Using this approach, we trained the face backdoor model and performed personalization on the five identities.
+We then calculated the DINO and CLIP scores, with the results shown in Table~\ref{tab:face}.
+We found that the backdoor model successfully triggered specific outputs across all five faces during downstream personalization fine-tuning.
 Our experimental results demonstrate that PersGuard is practically viable for protecting celebrity portraits in real-world applications.